Please note that Tapas no longer supports Internet Explorer.

 William frowned, clearly displeased with the comparison, and addressed the familiar.
 "Apologize to His Highness; you scared him."

 The prince froze.
 What kind of pair were these two?
-The mage talked back to him and slapped him, and now his pet dared to call him 'a vain blond'?
+The mage talked back to him and slapped his hand, and now his pet dared to call him 'a vain blond'?

 "Caedos!"
 William scolded him, but the amphiptere made a derisive hiss and fluttered out the window.